 - ii.
-Has a cumulative GPA of at least 3.2 on the Uniform Grading System four (4) point scale; - Scores at the On-Track or Mastered level on each End of Course assessment taken (excluding end-of-course assessments taken during the student's final semester prior to early graduation); - iv.
-Meets benchmark scores of twenty-one (21) or higher composite score on the ACT or an equivalent score on the SAT; - v.
-Achieves a passing score on a nationally recognized foreign language proficiency assessment; and - vi.
-Completes two (2) early postsecondary courses. - b.
+Has a cumulative GPA of at least 3.2 on a 4 point scale; - iii.
+Scores at the advanced/mastery level on each End of Course assessment taken; - iv.
+Meets benchmark scores of 19 or higher on the ACT mathematics subtest or a 460 or higher on the SAT mathematics subtest and 18 or higher on the ACT English subtest and a 19 or higher on the ACT reading subtest or 450 or higher on the SAT critical reading subtest; - v.
+Achieves a passing score on a nationally recognized language proficiency assessment; and - vi.
+Completes two (2) credits in AP, IB, dual enrollment or dual credit courses. - b.
 A student pursuing early graduation through the Move on When Ready program may take two (2) high school English courses in an academic year. - c.
-A student pursuing early graduation through the Move on When Ready program must complete an intent form available from the department of education and submit it to her or his high school principal and the department of education. - d.
+A student pursuing early graduation through the Move on When Ready program must complete an intent form available from the department of education and submit it to her or his high school principal. - d.
 A student pursuing early graduation through the Move on When Ready program is exempt from any additional graduation requirements - e.
 A student who completes the Move on When Ready program shall be awarded a regular high school diploma.